Working with community groups and young people to care for our environment.

 Praxis was challenged that our organization could do better in caring for the environment — not just in preparing youth workers for working in a changing climate, but in the organization’s real impacts on the environment.

-Aro is nine years old and is the moko of Lloyd Martin (past Co-Leader of Praxis).
+Aro is the moko of Lloyd Martin (Founder of Praxis).

 Aro inspired our ARO project.
 For us, she personifies the connection and responsibility we feel towards the next generation.
 Our young people will inherit a world with significant environmental challenges that they have contributed very little towards.
 The ARO project believes that the act of mitigating problems like climate change should resource and empower the communities and people who will be at the frontline of this crisis.